 What is Marmalade Dog?

-Every spring the WMGG hosts a gaming convention which draws from around the region.
+Every Spring semester the WMGG hosts a gaming convention which draws from around the region.
 This convention is named for the guild's mascot.
 Past guests at Marmalade Dog have included Margaret Weiss, Greg Costikyan, Jeff Easley and Tom Wham.
 Marmalade Dog is the most venerable convention in southwest Michigan; As a result attendance has been known to reach over 300.

 Where can I find more information?